obonaventure/cnp3/book/network/network.rst

 ============== 	==========  ============  ===============

 The figure below provides a simple example of the utilisation of IPv4 subnets in an enterprise network.
-The length of the subnet identifier assigned to a LAN will usually depend on the expected number of hosts attached to the LAN.
+The length of the subnet identifier assigned to a LAN usually depends on the expected number of hosts attached to the LAN.
 For point-to-point links, many deployments have used `/30` prefixes, but recent routers are now using `/31` subnets on point-to-point links :rfc:`3021` or even do not use IPv4 addresses on such links [#funumbered]_.

 .. figure:: fig/network-fig-056-c.png
    :align: center